sandervandevelde/iot-workshop/CommandsTTN.md

 Let's bring your device in a faulty state and see how the Azure IoT Platforms sends back a command to repair it.

-You can work with TTN devices or with the UWP app which simulates a device.

 ### Handle commands in the TTN Node

 In [TTN Node](TheThingsNetwork.md), we assembled a TTN node and we put a sketch (source code) on it.
 Here we will add more logic to the node.